spacotto/Born2beRoot/_md/debian_vs_rocky.md

 >Debian is highly recommended if you are new to system administration.

 ## Choose Rocky if...
+You are interested in **Red Hat Enterprise Linux**.
+For example:
-1. You want to work in environments that use **Red Hat Enterprise Linux** (corporate IT, enterprise data centres).
+1. you want to work in environments that use **Red Hat Enterprise Linux** (corporate IT, enterprise data centres);
-2. You’ll eventually need **SELinux** in enforcing mode, which is the default and deeply integrated in the RHEL ecosystem.
+2. you’ll eventually need **SELinux** in enforcing mode, which is the default and deeply integrated in the RHEL ecosystem;
-3. You want access to **RHEL-specific tooling** (Cockpit, system roles, etc.).
+3. you want access to **RHEL-specific tooling** (Cockpit, system roles, etc.).